The Schroedinger-Weil Representation and Jacobi Forms of Half-Integral Weight

 \end{section}

 1cm

-\begin{section}{{ \bf Construction of Jacobi Forms of Half-Integral Weight}} 0.3cm Let $(\pi,V_\pi)$ be a unitary representation of $G^J_*$ on the representation space $V_\pi$.
-Let $\Gamma$ be an arithmetic subgroup of the Siegel modular group $\G_n$.
-We set $\G_*=\,\pi_*^{-1}(\G)$ and
+\begin{section}{{\bf Construction of Jacobi Forms of Half Integral Weight }} 0.3cm Let $(\pi,V_\pi)$ be a unitary representation of $G^J_*$ on the representation space $V_\pi$.
+Let $\G$ be an arithmetic subgroup of the Siegel modular group $\G_n.$ We set $\G_*=\pi_*^{-1}(\G)$ and

-We assume that $(\pi,V_\pi)$ satisfies the following conditions (A) and (B): 0.1cm {\bf (A)} There exists a vector valued map
+We assume that $(\pi,V_\pi)$ satisfies the following conditions (A) and (B): 0.21cm {\bf (A)} There exists a vector valued map

 satisfying the following covariance relation